JohnKond/DisasterClassification/README.md

 # Disaster Images Classification

+## Abstract

-This project focuses on the classification of disaster images using machine learning techniques.
-The objective is to develop an efficient model that can accurately identify different types of disasters based on visual information.
+The objective of the project is to develop an efficient classification model that can accurately identify different types of disasters based on visual information.
+Three different techniques were explored and evaluated to address this task:
+- Principal Component Analysis (PCA) combined with tabular models (Random Forest and SVM)
+- Convolutional Neural Network (CNN)
+- Transfer Learning using a pretrained MobileV2-Net model.
+The experiments and evaluations were performed on a dataset consisting of images from various disaster categories.
+The results demonstrated that Transfer Learning using the MobileV2-Net model yielded the highest accuracy, showcasing its effectiveness in image classification tasks with limited data.

+For more information, please see the project report.

 ## Project Structure